Editor’s note: Jesse Hagopian co-edited the new book “Black Lives Matter at School: An Uprising for Educational Justice” with Denisha Jones.

 • Participate in the monthly days of action.
 The next is Oct.
 14, George Floyd’s birthday.

-• Demand that your local school board and city council endorse BLM at School’s Year of Purpose.
+• Demand that your local school board and city council endorse Black Lives Matter at School’s Year of Purpose.

 Join us on this journey from a day of protest to a week of action, to a year of purpose, to a lifetime of practice, so that we can collectively uproot structural racism and transform the school system to ensure that Black students and educators are truly valued.